MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-timeline.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Timeline capability consolidates customer activities from multiple channels.
-It includes two components:
+The Timeline capability consolidates customers' **activities** from multiple channels.
+It includes two components which we will explore in detail under this section:
-- **Defining Activities** to be included in the timeline: This is done via the **Timeline screen** (accessable via the timeline tab on the app left menu).
-This definition process is done on the entity-level.
+- 1.**Timeline Screen**: This component is accessable via the timeline tab on the app left-side menu and is used to **define the activities that you wish to view around your customers**.
+As we will see, this definition process is done on the entity-level.
-- **Viewing a timeline for a specific customer** (consolidation of multiple activities chronologically organized on a time grid):       This is done via the creation of a Customer 360 dashboard through the PBI connector.
-In this section we will cover the specific control you should use within the customer 360 dashboard.
-For guidance around the creation of the dashboard, please visit the connectors section
+- 2.**Timeline Grid within the Customer 360 Dashboard**: This grid consolidates all the activities of one customer in a chronological manner.
+In this section we will cover the specific control you should use within the customer 360 dashboard to create the timeline grid.
+For guidance around the creation of the Customer 360 dashboard, please visit the **connectors** section.

 ## Timeline Screen
-The entities that you ingested to Customer 360 might include fields with information on various activities.
-You should utilize this screen for the definition of the specific activities that you wish to include in the Customer 360 dashboard timeline.
+The entities that were ingested into Customer 360 might include fields with information on various activities.
+You should utilize this screen for the definition of the specific activities that you wish to view around your customers.

 // image 1

 ### Activity Definition
-Next we will specify the two required steps for creating each of your timeline activities.
-At any time you can save your activities through the Save button (highlighted in blue below), or discard the changes you have made since the last save through the Discard button (highlighted in red below)
+Next we will specify steps for creating a timeline activity.
+At any time you can save your activities through the **Save** button (highlighted in blue below), or discard the changes you have made since the last save through the **Discard** button (highlighted in red below)

 // image 2

 - **Step 1: Entity selection**
-In this step you should choose the entity that includes the field you wish to include in the timeline.
+Here we will choose the entity that includes our target activity or activities.
   - First, click the **Add Entity** button:

 // image 3